 The resulting star will be so massive that nothing can then prevent it from collapsing in on itself and subsequently exploding as a supernova.
 “Until now, the formation of supernovae Type Ia by the merging of two white dwarfs was purely theoretical,” explains David Jones, coauthor of the article and ESO Fellow at the time the data were obtained.
 “The pair of stars in Henize 2-428 is the real thing!”

-Planetary nebulae have nothing to do with planets.
-The name arose in the eighteenth century as some of these objects resembled the discs of the distant planets when seen through small telescopes.
+- Planetary nebulae have nothing to do with planets.
+The name arose in the eighteenth century as some of these objects resembled the discs of distant planets when seen through small telescopes.